Skip to main content

 If a Principal exists with a matching ID, the request is authorized according to that Principal's ACL's.
 If no Principal exists with the provided ID, then the request is authorized according to the anonymous Prncipal's ACL's.

 This is great for getting started in local development, and also for ease of use on private and trusted networks.
-However, LittleHorse allows you to fully secure your cluster by disabling the permissions of the anonymous Principal.
+However, LittleHorse allows you to fully secure your cluster by changing the initial configurations of the anonymous Principal.

 • Online Migrations to Secured Clusters: this design allows users to migrate to a secure cluster without downtime by adding a secured listener, adding Principals for each application, moving applications to the new listener, and disabling anonymous's permissions.